dunatron/te_reo_intl_dart/README.md

 Most of this has been translated using google translate and only half of the file has been done. it is basically needed when you go to add `mi` as A Locale.
 Since we want to use all the nice translations flutter has done already we will need to add this in

+- FYI: the first initial commit has the original file untranslated.
+Give that to someone who is an expert

 ## Resources

 - [example](https://github.com/flutter/website/blob/archived-master/examples/internationalization/add_language/lib/nn_intl.dart)